Recoskie/JDasm/docs/Basics.md

 <h2>Audio format.</h2>

-Audio is also another concept standard concept.
-It can be a bit confusing at first, but is simple how it works.
-It also does not change between systems much like video memory.
+Audio is also another standard concept.
+It can be a bit confusing at first.
+It also does not change between systems much, just like video memory.

 <br />

-A audio file can consist of sizes byte 1, word 2, dword 4, qword 8 array.
+An audio file can consist of sizes byte 1, word 2, dword 4, qword 8 array.

 <br />